cloudera-labs/hms-mirror/README.md

 ### Filtering Tables to Process

-The are options to filter tables included in `hms-mirror` process.
+There are options to filter tables included in `hms-mirror` process.
 You can select `-tf|--table-filter` to "include" only tables that match this 'regular-expression'.
 Inversely, use `-etf|--exclude-table-filter` to omit tables from the list.
 These options are mutually exclusive.

 The filter is expressed as a 'regular-expression'.
 Complex expressions should be enclosed in quotes to ensure the commandline interpreter doesn't split them.